AstrobioMike/AstrobioMike.github.io/stamps2018/unix_intro.md

 ---
 <br>

-# File-system structure and moving around
+# The Unix file-system structure

-Your computer stores files in a hierarchical structure.
+Your computer stores file locations in a hierarchical structure.
 You are likely already used to navigating through this stucture by clicking on various folders (aka directories) in a Windows Explorer window or a Mac Finder window.
-Just like you need to select the appropriate files in the appropriate locations there, you need to be aware of where you are when working at the command line.
+Just like you need to select the appropriate files in the appropriate locations there, you need to do the same when working at the command line.
+What these means in practice is that each file and directory has its own "address", and that address is called it's "**path**".

 Here is an image of an example file-system structure: